 See what people are saying about Ocean Bay Hotel on Trip Advisor.

 Cape Point is about 45 minutes from the airport.

 The capital of The Gambia is Banjul but it has little geared towards tourism, and is one of the smallest capitals in Africa.

 Banjul’s Albert Market is a very interesting and colourful place to visit.
-There is just one hotel of note, the Atlantic Beach hotel, which is in a lovely location opening on to Banjul’s large sandy beach and is good choice for a hotel based holiday or for business travellers.
+There is just one hotel of note, the Lacio Atlantic hotel, which is in a lovely location opening on to Banjul’s large sandy beach and is a good choice for a hotel based holiday or for business travellers.
 Due to the lack of restaurants in the area, half-board or all-inclusive options are available.

 Banjul’s airport is nearly an hour’s drive from the capital itself.

 So as you can see there is a wide variety of places to stay and hotels along the coast of The Gambia.
 Sadly though few of these are owned by Gambians, however, they do all employ local staff often enabling each of them to support a large extended family.
 Many hotels also shop locally through initiatives such as Gambia is Good, supporting local small-scale farmers.